If you have a business, you certainly want to obtain more leads and increase your revenue, right?

 However, as you do interviews, at some point, you will start to predict the responses of interviewees.
-You will notice patterns, so if you start to precisely predict what the person will tell, you may stop and go to the next step.
+You will notice patterns, so if you start to precisely predict what the person will say, you may stop and go to the next step.

-2. Analyze collected data
+2. Analyze the collected data

 Now that interviews are done, you have a lot of information to analyze and arrange.

 How exactly could you do that?
 Search for common characteristics among interviewees, what problems and challenges were mentioned the most.
 Thus, you will understand what type of content could be more relevant to them.

 After, you need to decide how many personas your business will have.
 Is it possible to gather the information for only one persona?
 Or would it take the creation of more profiles, maybe two, three, or more?

 Regardless of the number of personas, remember that your Marketing strategy should include all of them.
 So, there must be blog posts, ebooks, nurturing flows, among others, for each persona, ok?